tri-cods/html-css/sections/create_site.md

 Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for your future institute.

-On your desktop, create a new folder called `Institute_Site`.
+On your desktop, create a new folder called `webite`.
 Create a `index.html` file inside that folder.
 This will be the homepage or landing page of your site.

 **Challenge:** Practice using the command line.
 Commands are written out below if you need help getting started.